MHCPPrograms/worlds-documentation/docs/npcs/Beginner WaveSpawner Tutorial.md

 }
 ```

 - This method runs when the component starts.
-Hence the "override start()" bit at the beginning.
+Hence, the "override start()" bit at the beginning.
 - Checks if `enemyPrefab` has been assigned.
 It'll get mad at you if you forget to tell the enemy spawner what enemy--Charles--to spawn.
 - If yes, sets up a **timer** to call `spawnEnemy()` every 1000 ms (1 sec).
-- Also, don't forget, if the spawner is somehow despawned then it won't make more monsters.
-If Charles's mama goes to heaven, then she can't create more Charlies.
+- Also, don't forget, if the spawner is somehow despawned, then it won't make more monsters.

 Still tracking?
 Great!!!
-Let's get into the spawning logic next, and don't worry we don't need a doula.
+Let's get into the spawning logic next, and don't worry, we don't need a doula.

 ---
 ### Spawn Logic